 Our team of experienced staff are committed to providing the best possible care.
 Our staff are all highly trained, ensuring you and your pets receive the top quality of care.
 We do not rely on support staff to perform nursing roles.
 All of the nursing care for your pets is performed by registered veterinary nurses or student nurses under strict supervision as part of their training.
 Find out more about veterinary nurses and the valuable job they do.

 - Veterinary Surgeons

 - Veterinary Nurses

 - Reception and Administration

-Peter graduated with Honours from Bristol University in 1988, and has worked at Castle Vets since then, becoming a partner in 2013.
-He enjoys all aspects of small animal veterinary work, but has a particular interest in feline medicine.
-Peter believes that the Senior Cat Clinics initiative which we have just started to run at Castle Vets will prove hugely valuable in keeping older cats healthy in their later years, and is very much looking forward to working with cat owners to achieve this.
+Peter graduated with Honours from Bristol University in 1988, and has worked at Castle Vets since then, becoming a partner in 2013 and a clinical director in 2017.
+He enjoys all aspects of small animal veterinary work, but has a special interest in feline medicine particularly chronic kidney disease.

 Clare HepherBVMS MRCVSVeterinary Surgeon, AssociateClaire enjoys the variety of working in general practice and has an interest in endocrine conditions...